1. Introduction to Au Ver à Soie Silk Threads

 Thread Snagging and Rough Hands:

-• Solution: Use 15–18 inch thread lengths to reduce tangling and stress.
+- Solution: Use 15–18 inch thread lengths to reduce tangling.

-• Condition Threads: A touch of vegetable oil or commercial thread conditioner helps silk glide through fabric and minimizes static.
+- Condition Threads: A touch of vegetable oil or a commercial thread conditioner can improve glide.

 Needle Selection:

-• Choose sharp, large-eyed needles (like size 100/16 topstitching needles) to prevent snagging.
+- Choose sharp, large-eyed needles to prevent snagging.

-• Replace needles every 2–3 projects to avoid burrs that can fray silk.
+- Replace needles every 2–3 projects to avoid burrs.

 Stitching Technique:

-• Use a laying tool to keep threads flat and untwisted, especially when working with multiple strands.
+- Use a laying tool to keep multiple strands flat.

 Managing Discontinued Colors: